bobbyiliev/katacoda/introduction-to-bash-scripting/finish.md

 # Wrap Up

 Congratulations!
-You have just completed the Bash basics tutorial.
+You have just completed the Bash basics guide!

-Be sure to bookmark this guide anytime you need to reference any Bash topic in the future.
+If you found this useful, be sure to star the project on [GitHub](https://github.com/bobbyiliev/introduction-to-bash-scripting) and download the free eBook!

+If you have any suggestions for improvements, make sure to contribute pull requests or open issues.

-In this tutorial, we just covered the basics, but you still have enough under your belt to start wringing some awesome scripts and automating daily tasks!
+In this introduction to Bash scripting book, we just covered the basics, but you still have enough under your belt to start wringing some awesome scripts and automating daily tasks!

 As a next step try writing your own script and share it with the world!
 This is the best way to learn any new programming or scripting language!

-Make sure to tweet about it and tag @thedevdojo so that we could check it out!
+In case that this book enspired you to write some cool Bash scripts, make sure to tweet about it and tag [@bobbyiliev_](https://twitter.com) so that we could check it out!

-Congrats again on completing this tutorial!
+Congrats again on completing this guide!